Intergenerational Insights of a Contemporary Educator

-If one believes that the most valuable component of a brand is the intellectual property it creates to communicate to the market and survive in against competing brands after a mutual customer base, then the creative management of intellectual property is essential to an efficient supply chain.
+If one believes that the most valuable component of a brand is the intellectual property it creates to communicate to the market and survive against competing brands for a customer, then the creative management of intellectual property is essential to an efficient supply chain.

 America's Got Talent

 The news will sometimes make you think that the world can be summed up in a box.
 I understand how one could look at buzz terms like "Fake News" and think that it is a legitimate characterization of news in general.
 A few rotten apples will inevitably spoil the bunch.
 The characterization started when news outlets began structuring opinion driven programing around newsworthy events; a new business model is born.

 What is surprising is that news outlets allowed politics to take over the conversation.
 It was certainly meant to happen and the world had to go through growing pains from it, but I believe that world is tired of being told how to think.
 People are so much more educated and won't accept anything less than the opportunity to achieve its incredible talent and potential.
 What's great about being an American?